tytydraco/yessleep/out/I_just_saw_my_crush_murder_the_old_couple_next_door.md

 It sent shivers down my spine.
 We had to call for help.

-"I remembered my phone was just at my study table right beside the window.
-With muscle memory, I walked towards it relying on my muscle memory, and was thankful for the feeling of my phone in my hand.
-I immediately unlocked the screen illuminating the area around me and the window---
+I remembered my phone was just at my study table right beside the window.
+I walked towards it relying on my muscle memory, and was thankful for the feeling of my phone in my hand.
+I immediately unlocked the screen illuminating the area around me and the window.

+Fuck---

 ---my bedroom window's curtain was not drawn.